 - Annual Community Forum with our Fox Hills neighbors and a panel of local leaders (including the Mayor, Fire and Police Departments among others).

-- Candidates Forums – help inform residents about Culver City candidates.
+- Candidates Forums – help inform residents about Culver City Council candidates.

-- Get the vote out – inform residents how to register, where to vote, when election is, etc.
+- Voter Outreach: inform residents how to register, where to vote, and election date.

-- Negotiated optimal plans for supervised basketball in the park as stemmed from neighbor complaints.
+- Negotiated optimal plans for supervised basketball in the park stemming from neighbor complaints.

 - Worked with property owner and helped pay for redoing the Fox Hills sign on Slauson and Buckingham Parkway.